Bob Bateson

 Robert S. Bateson Jr. (born May 14, 1961) is an American former football linebacker who played for SUNY Cortland, and later professionally for the Hamilton Tiger-Cats and Seahawks Bellusco in Italy.

 He became a personal trainer and strength and conditioning coach after retiring, and was associate head coach for The Park School of Buffalo and the Buffalo eXtreme.

 Early life

-Robert S. Bateson Jr. was born on May 14, 1961 in Chicago, Illinois, the son of Genevieve (née Kruk) and investment manager Robert S. Bateson Sr.
+Robert S. Bateson Jr. was born on May 14, 1961 in Chicago, Illinois, the son of Genevieve (née Kruk) and Robert S. Bateson Sr who worked in the finance sector.

 His family moved to Columbus, Ohio in 1974, and later to Eden, New York in 1977.
 Bateson played linebacker at Eden Central High School, and was named to the NYSPHSAA Section VI All-Star team as a senior in 1978.

 Playing career

 Bateson was originally recruited to play collegiate football at Kent State University, but couldn't afford the tuition after they only offered him a partial scholarship.

 He was a four-year starter for SUNY Cortland, captaining the team in 1982 when he set the school's single-season record for tackles with 140, and the single-game record for tackles with 23.
 Bateson was named to the 1982 All-ECAC Team following his senior campaign.
 He graduated in 1983 with a BS in physical education, concentrated in sports medicine.

 After his senior year at SUNY Cortland, he received tryouts with United States Football League teams including the Chicago Blitz, New Jersey Generals and Pittsburgh Maulers.
 He played professionally for the Hamilton Tiger-Cats of the Canadian Football League in 1984.
 Bateson was signed by the Buffalo Bills of the National Football League as a free agent in 1985, but released due to a knee injury.
 He finished his playing career in Italy, competing for Seahawks Bellusco in the Italian Football League from 1986 to 1988.